mulias/mulias.github.io/content/blog/2024-01-09-nix-flakes-templates-good-actually.md

 ```
 I'm told these are not necessarily the best templates to use, since they have pretty limited scope and tend to be out of date.

-List community maintained templates from a github repo:
+List community maintained templates from a Github repo:
 ```
 $ nix flake show github:the-nix-way/dev-templates
 github:the-nix-way/dev-templates/0ea67a261e12a8d02d773cdc588baccf8397cc25